deepdik/spark_18/README.md

 ## License

 As a developer you can modify content of the project.
-But you are required not to use any of the component in any other project without permission from company.